thespamer/trading/README.md

 - **Asset Management**: Create and update assets with market values.
 - **Random Order Injection**: Automatically generate buy and sell orders to enrich the market data.
 - **Real-time Market Data**: An endpoint to provide real-time market data to clients.
+- **List Papers**: Retrieve the list of all papers and their values.
+- **Order Volume by Period**: Get the volume of matched orders in a specified period.

 ## How to Run the System